sglkc/moegi/README.md

   <strong>·</strong>
   <a href="https://github.com/sglkc/moegi/issues">Request a Feature</a>

-  Features lyrics translation for over 100 languages powered by Google Translate, \
+  Features lyrics translation for over 100 languages powered by Google Translate and \
-  Cyrillic lyrics romanization for Russian and Ukrainian language, Chinese lyrics romanization to pinyin in text or ruby format, Korean lyrics romanization with Revised, McCune, and Yale system,  \
-  Japanese lyrics romanization to romaji, hiragana, and katakana in different formats including furigana! \
+  romanization for Chinese, Korean, Japanese, Cyrillic, and many more non-latin scripts! \
-  *Tested on Google Chrome (122.0.6261.111) and Brave Browser (122.1.63.169) on Linux*
+  *Tested on Google Chrome (122.0.6261.111) and Brave Browser (123.1.64.113) on Linux*

   <br />
 </div>